88-degrees/Book-of-Changes/appendix01s2.md

 <a name="fn_165"></a>[246:XLI](#fr_165)

 1. All that we see is two undivided lines in the lower trigram, and then a divided one, and exactly the opposite in the upper.
 But the whole figure could not but have this form from the process of its formation, whether by the gradual addition of the two primitive lines, or by the imposition of the whole trigrams on one another.
-To say that the upper lines of **Qián ☰** and **Kūn ☷** changed places to express the idea of subjects contributing in taxes to the maintenance of their ruler is absurd; and if that thought were in the mind of king Wăn (which I very much doubt), it would only show how he projected his own idea, formed independently of the figure, into its lines.
+To say that the upper lines of **Qián ☰** and **Kūn ☷** changed places to express the idea of subjects contributing in taxes to the maintenance of their ruler is absurd; and if that thought were in the mind of [king Wén](https://en.wikipedia.org/wiki/King_Wen_of_Zhou) (which I very much doubt), it would only show how he projected his own idea, formed independently of the figure, into its lines.

 2. On the second sentence, the [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors say: -- 'When a minister devotes his life in the service of his lord, or the people undertake their various labours in behalf of their government, these are instances of the ministering of those below to increase those above.
 But in this way the intercourse of the two becomes close and their aims become the same; -- does not the method of action of those below communicate itself to those above?'